 - Do not email us massive files, flyers, photos, clips.
 It quickly clogs up our mailbox and to be blunt it means we have to 'clear you out' quickly.

 - Please do not write the same message to every email address you can find for us.
 There is no point, it makes you look daft and it drives us nuts.

 - Make sure you include your telephone number, remember your Spotlight link does not have it.

 - You do not need to follow up your email with a telephone call.
 If you get our automated reply to your first message, we have your details and will be looking at them.
 This may take some time.

 - Please do not bother with a lot of hollow flattery about how wonderful we are, we already know!
-We also do not believe that you 'have been admiring us for years', that is what stalkers do.
+We also hope you have not 'been admiring us for years', that is what stalkers do.

 - We strongly recommend you keep a spreadsheet of who you have written to and when.
-Receiving several applications from you in a month shows us that you are not focussed on what you are doing.
+Receiving several applications from you in a month shows us that you are not focussed on what you are doing and not client material.

 - 'Dear All Agents' , 'To Whom It May Concern' or just 'Hi', does not warm us to you.
 Our names are at the bottom of this page.
 We would not write back to 'Dear All Applicants' as it would be rude.